Archiware Pure is no longer maintained.

 For a successful installation, please refer to the Pure User Manual or take a look at the Registration How-Tos.

 Archiware Pure version 1.x has gone into Maintenance Mode as of June 13, 2019.
 It will be supported for an additional 2 years.
-To upgrade your Archiware Pure 1.x installation to the latest version of Archiware Pure, please contact our support team.
+To upgrade your Archiware Pure 1.x installation to the latest version of Archiware Pure, please contact us via the Pure Forum.
 Valid Maintenance and Support contracts will be transferred.
-Please contact email@example.com for details.

 Release Notes for Archiware Pure Version 3.0